-United States history with the study of North Carolina history.
+Historical study connects students to the enduring themes and issues of our past and equips them to meet the challenges they will face as citizens in a state, nation and an interdependent world.
+Pursuant to the passage of House Bill 1032 An Act Modifying the History and Geography Curricula in the Public Schools of North Carolina, the new essential standards for eighth grade will integrate United States history with the study of North Carolina history.
 This integrated study helps students understand and appreciate the legacy of our democratic republic and to develop skills needed to engage responsibly and intelligently as North Carolinians.
 This course will serve as a stepping stone for more intensive study in high school.
 Students in eighth grade will continue to build on the fourth and fifth grade introductions to North Carolina and the United States by embarking on a more rigorous study of the historical foundations and democratic principles that continue to shape our state and nation.
 Students will begin with a review of the major ideas and events preceding the foundation of North Carolina and the United States.
 The main focus of the course will be the critical events, personalities, issues, and developments in the state and nation from the Revolutionary Era to contemporary times.
 Although the major focus is state and national history, efforts should also be made to include a study of local history.
 The standards are organized around five strands: history, geography and environmental literacy, economics and financial literacy, civics and governance and culture.
-The course includes two types of essential standards - one that identifies the skills that students should master during the course of the year and another that identify the knowledge and understandings.
+The course includes two types of essential standards - one that identifies the skills that students should master during the course of the year and another that identifies the knowledge and understanding.
 The skills should be taught within the context of applying knowledge and understandings of the creation and development of North Carolina and the United States.